ocaml/ocaml.org/data/tutorials/getting-started/gs_00_install_OCaml.md

 Note that, on Windows, using the DKML installer, Dune and Utop have already been installed.

-[
-- Merlin and `ocaml-lsp-server` (OCaml's Language Server Protocol), which together enhance editors (like Visual Studio Code, Vim, or Emacs) by providing many useful features such as "jump to definition"
-- `odoc` to generate documentation from OCaml code
-- OCamlFormat to automatically format OCaml code
-- `dune-release` to release code to `opam-repository`, the central package directory of opam ]

 ### Installing Dune and Utop on Linux, *BSD, or macOS

 Dune and Utop can be installed in your current [switch](link-to-opam-switch-doc) (remember that opam groups installed packages in independent switches) using the following command: